Steven Curtis Chapman: EMI Era

-In August 2012, Chapman announced his departure from Sparrow Records and that he had signed with Sony Music's Provident Label Group.
-He released his fourth Christmas album, JOY, on October 16, 2012.
+Move to Sony Music

+Chapman became a free agent following a series of deals in 2011 by Citigroup that broke up EMI (and Sparrow Music), with the recorded music division sold to Universal Music Group (UMG) and music publishing operations to Sony/ATV Music Publishing.
+In August 2012, Chapman announced his recorded music move to Sony Music, which had previously acquired his published music in the 2011 breakup.
+He released his fourth Christmas album, JOY, on October 16, 2012, his first with Sony, being assigned to their Provident Music Group's Reunion Records imprint.
 Deep Roots was released exclusively through Cracker Barrel Old Country Store, Inc. on March 11, 2013.
-In September 2013, Reunion Records released Chapman's eighteenth album (the second with Reunion Records), The Glorious Unfolding, which is also his first studio album in seven years that features completely original material.
+In September 2013, Sony released Chapman's eighteenth album (the second with Reunion Records), The Glorious Unfolding, which is also his first studio album in seven years that features completely original material.
 The album received critical acclaim, with many critics ranking it among his other chart-topping albums.
 The album peaked at No. 27 on the US Billboard 200.

 From September 2014 until September 2017, Chapman hosted the Sam's Place: Music for the Spirit concert series at the Ryman Auditorium in Nashville and featured performances including MercyMe, Amy Grant, Michael W. Smith, and Third Day.
 In 2015, Chapman released "Warrior" as the official song for the soundtrack to War Room.
 "Amen", was sent to Christian AC radio on October 6, 2015.
-In 2019, Chapman released the sequel to his Billboard Bluegrass #1 Album Deep Roots entitled Deeper Roots: Where the Bluegrass Grows, which also peaked #1 on the Billboard Bluegrass charts.
+In 2019, Chapman released the sequel to his Billboard Bluegrass number one Album Deep Roots entitled Deeper Roots: Where the Bluegrass Grows, which also peaked at number one on the Billboard Bluegrass chart.

+Grand Ole Opry Membership

 On July 27, 2024, Chapman was invited to become a member of the Grand Ole Opry by Ricky Skaggs.
 He was inducted November 1, 2024 by Lady A and is, to date, the only contemporary Christian musician to hold Opry membership.
 His father and brother joined him on stage to sing a song together and fulfilled his father's lifelong dream of singing at the Grand Ole Opry.